Human activities such as energy generation and transportation emit carbon dioxide and other greenhouse gases that are heating the planet.

 From 1998 to 2002, Ana was the Executive Director of ActionAid Brazil, working for the eradication of poverty and inequality through community development projects, as well as public policy advocacy and campaigning at national and international levels.
 Ana also worked for ActionAid UK as Policy Advisor (1990 – 1993), representing the organization at the United Nations Conference on Environment and Development.

 She worked for Greenpeace from 1993 to 1997; first, as the International Head of the Political Unit based at Greenpeace International in Amsterdam, and subsequently as Senior Advisor for Greenpeace Germany.
-Ana was Board Chair of Greenpeace Brazil from 2000 to 2003 and nowadays she is the Board Chair of Greenpeace International.
+Ana was Board Chair of Greenpeace Brazil from 2000 to 2003 and Board Chair of Greenpeace International from 2010 to 2017.

 Ana was Board member of GIFE (the Brazilian Private Social Investment Association) and Wikimedia Foundation.
-Currently, she is Board member of WINGS and of the Baoba Fund for Racial Equity, and integrates the Brazilian Forum of Women’s Leaders on Sustainability.
+Currently, she is Board member of WINGS, Gold Standard Foundation, ITS and of the Baoba Fund for Racial Equity, and integrates the Brazilian Forum of Women’s Leaders on Sustainability.

 Ana graduated in Economic and Social Studies at Swansea University, has a master degree in Politics of the World Economy at the London School of Economics and Political Science and a PhD in Political Science at the Rio de Janeiro State University.